 Benefits of Working This Muscle

-Working the infraspinatus muscles with rotator cuff exercises improves shoulder girdle stability.
+In my practice, I've seen firsthand how working the infraspinatus muscles with rotator cuff exercises significantly improves shoulder girdle stability.

 It also prevents shoulder injuries like dislocation or subluxation while increasing the joint’s mobility.